Pet Sematary (song)

 "Pet Sematary" is a single by American punk rock band Ramones, from their 1989 album Brain Drain.
 The song, originally written for the Stephen King 1989 film adaptation of the same name, became one of the Ramones' biggest radio hits and was a staple of their concerts during the 1990s.
 The song plays over the film’s credits.

 Background

-King is a huge Ramones fan and invited the band to his Bangor, Maine home as they played in New England.
+King, a huge Ramones fan, invited the Ramones to his Bangor, Maine home as they played in New England.
 During the visit, he handed Dee Dee Ramone a copy of his Pet Sematary novel, and the bassist retreated to the basement.
 One hour later, Dee Dee returned with the lyrics to "Pet Sematary".
 Shortly afterwards, drummer Marky Ramone said that Dee Dee's attitude that day showed that he could achieve his plans to leave the band and attempt a career at hip hop music.
 He likened Dee Dee to King, saying that both wrote things people could relate to because they "penetrated to the curiosity, fears, and insecurities carried around with them and couldn't put into words."